learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 Write your answer below this line:
 ________________________________________________________________________________

-We performed an inner join, which only includes records that are present in both tables.
-Although there were 2819 records in the left table, there were only 1079 records that existed in both tables, which are what we see in the resulting dataframe.
+First performed an inner join, which only includes records that are present in both tables.
+Although there were 2819 records in the left table, there were only 1079 records that existed in both tables, which are what you see in the resulting dataframe.

 ### Other Types of Joins